 Residential-tourist area designed by César Manrique:

-- Large British community
+- Numerous British community

 - Good international schools